PixiBixi/pixibixi.github.io/docs/mess/run_old_ilo.md

 # Lancer une ancienne console iLO

-Quel calvère pour lancer un vieil ILO'...
+Quel calvère pour lancer un vieil ILO...
 Outre le fait qu'il faille obligatoirement un Windows 7, j'obtenais un message étonnant *JavaScript has been disabled or is not supported by your web browser which is needed by the Virtual KVM/Media applet.
 Please correct this